Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 For large, complicated programs, it becomes useful to put some things in `RefCell`s to make things simpler.
-For example, a lot of the maps in [the `ctxt` struct][ctxt] in the rust compiler internals are inside this container.
+For example, a lot of the maps in [the `ctxt` struct][ctxt] in the rust compiler internals are inside this wrapper.
 These are only modified once (during creation, which is not right after initialization) or a couple of times in well-separated places.
 However, since this struct is pervasively used everywhere, juggling mutable and immutable pointers would be hard (perhaps impossible) and probably form a soup of `&`-ptrs which would be hard to extend.
 On the other hand, the `RefCell`